lichtkind/Chart/Readme.md

 ### PREREQUISITES

+    Perl 5.12 including some core Modules.
     Lincoln Stein's GD module version 2.0.36 or higher.
     Carp 1.35 or higher
-    Perl 5.12 including some core Modules.

     Optionally modules of the Graphics::ColorNames::* namespace are required if your color definitions call for them.

-    In future we require optionally SVG 2.5 and List::Util.
+    In future we might require optionally SVG 2.5 and List::Util.

 [CHANGES](https://github.com/lichtkind/Chart/blob/main/Changes)